swagger-api/swagger-js/docs/OPENAPI_DEFINITION_RESOLVER.md

 ##### URL usage

-Provided url will be resolved as Swagger specification.
-The them algorithm works recursively and resolves all `JSON-References` inside the resolved Swagger specification.
+Provided url will be resolved as OpenAPI definition.
+Then the algorithm works recursively and resolves all `JSON-References` inside the resolved OpenAPI definition.

 ```js
 import SwaggerClient from 'swagger-client';